BelovSA/QPP-Detection/README.md

 ## Contributing

 ## Acknowledgements
+The work is supported by STFC Grant ST/X000915/1

 ## License
 This project is licensed under the Apache 2.0.
 License - see the [LICENSE.md](./LICENSE) file for details